pedraal/chipchat/README.md

 ### What would I've done if it was a real project
 - Use a component library like `nuxt/ui`.
 - Use a more robust authentication system, maybe something external like Auth0 or simplify Oauth providers.
+- Maybe split the socket server in a separate service decoupled of the main app.
+Nuxt 3 doesn't seem to be fully ready for this kind of usage (waiting for `unjs/crossws` package to be production ready).